Mississippi Museum of Art reopened July 8th with new protocols.

 - Museum employees are required to screen for COVID-19 symptoms daily.
 Visitors are encouraged to do the same prior to visiting the museum.

-- The higher-touch areas in the building, including conversation corners, café and the gift shop will remain closed.
+- The higher-touch areas in the building, including conversation corners and café will remain closed.

 - There will be no group tours at this time.